jenkinsci/pipeline-aws-plugin/README.md

 ## current master
 * add rollback configuration to `cfnUpdate`
 * add `enableTerminationProtection` to `cfnUpdate`
+* add retries around cfnUpdateStackSet when stack set is currently busy

 ## 1.26
 * add duration to withAWS